raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from b8:27:eb...
 ```

 Now we need to modify the dnsmasq configuration to enable DHCP to reply to the device ...
+Press `CTRL+Z` on the keyboard to exit the tcpdump program, then...

 ```
 sudo echo | sudo tee /etc/dnsmasq.conf